amiabix/ZisK-BPF/README.md

 ## Development Status

-This is a research implementation.
+This is a work in progress implementation.
 The system has been tested with basic BPF programs and demonstrates the capability to generate zero-knowledge proofs of Solana program execution, but may require additional optimization for production use.

-## License

-[Add your license information here]